komosinski/researcher-community/README.md

     flask run

-On Windows you must do the same but in virtual environment located in the WSL.
+On Windows you must do the same but remember to using WSL.

 Initializing test data
 ------------